michaelchance/stacksnowverflow/README.md

 Most `pagesize`s for infinite scroll were left at default, but the tags page was limited to 20, due to the need to call /tags/{ids}/wikis, which is limited to 20 tags per call

+The object `get` method from `lodash` quickly became indispensable.

 ## Limitations / bugs

 #### Auth Flow